Skip to content

 What causes multiple myeloma?

 The cause of multiple myeloma is currently unknown.
 This cancer usually occurs in people older than 60 years of age.
 It is slightly more common in men than in women.
-There is a slightly higher incidence of myeloma among first degree relatives of patients.
-Multiple myeloma is also more common in blacks than in whites.
+It often can run in families.
+There are higher incidences of myeloma within the Black population.
 Some studies suggest that workers in agriculture or petroleum-based industries may be at greater risk due to exposure to chemicals.

 DIAGNOSIS & TESTS